-Diggs, a Democrat, was the representative for Michigan's 13th congressional district from 1955 to 1980.
+Diggs was the representative for Michigan’s 13th congressional district and was a Democrat.
+He served from 1955 to 1980.

 Diggs is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1980 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Diggs sponsored and cosponsored.
 See full analysis methodology.

 Diggs was the primary sponsor of 22 bills that were enacted.
 The most recent include:

 - H.R.
 12117 (95th): A bill to transfer certain real property of the United States to the District of Columbia Redevelopment Land Agency.

 - H.R.
 7766 (95th): A bill to authorize the Mayor of the District of Columbia to enter into an agreement with the U.S. Postal Service with respect to the use of ...

 - H.R.
 3215 (95th): An Act for the relief of Mrs. Olive M. V. T. Davies and her children, Samira D. K. Davies, Ola-Tomi K. Davies, Ola-Yinka K. Davies, Ilesha E. ...